blueslime32/SkyblockMusic/README.md

-# Danker's Skyblock Mod
+# Danker's Skyblock Mod - Music Edition
 QOL changes that enhances your Hypixel Skyblock experience.
 Created to add features I couldn't find in a mod, or if the mod was paid (which is against the [Mojang TOS](https://account.mojang.com/documents/commercial_guidelines)).
+This is a fork of DSM that specializes more on the Custom Music aspect.

 Discord Server: https://discord.gg/QsEkNQS